AoufNihed/Superstore-analyze-/README.md

 ## Notebook Guide

-The Jupyter Notebook (`superstore_analysis.ipynb`) provides a step-by-step walkthrough of the analysis process.
+The Jupyter Notebook (`superstore.ipynb`) provides a step-by-step walkthrough of the analysis process.
 It includes:

 1. **Data Loading and Cleaning:** Loading the superstore sales data and performing necessary cleaning and preprocessing steps.
 2. **Exploratory Data Analysis:** Conducting exploratory data analysis to understand the data's characteristics and distributions.